ChristianVaughn/fileshare/README.md

 ## To-Do list and Bugs
 1. Find less hacky way to get map folder name
-2. Cards cant be clicked unless you exit CEF screen and relaunch fileshare CEF screen
-3. Pressing enter on search sometimes shows duplicate results
-4. Get maps screen to update so users dont need to restart game to see maps.
+2. Get maps screen to update so users dont need to restart game to see maps.
+3. Try and bring back fileshare option in the maps menu